edgarhildering/low-resource-renew-script-for-Letsencrypt/README.md

-# renew script for Letsencrypt
+# renew script for Let's Encrypt
- renew script for Letsencrypt

 ## Introduction
 Let's Encrypt is extremely popular when it comes to generating a certificate.
 This makes secure communication within everyone's reach.
 Let's-Encrypt certificates have a validity of 90 days.
 It is possible to renew the certificate from 30 days before it expires.
 This collection of scripts ensures that, unlike checking daily with crontab, a renew request is made 25 days before the expiration.